 A copy of the Council’s School Transport Policy is available in PDF format from the 'Related Downloads' section of this page.

-The Council requires up to three working days to organise and arrange transport for a new pupil between home and school, or implement a change of address which may also mean a change of bus route.
+The Council requires three to five working days to organise and arrange transport for a new pupil between home and school, or implement a change of address which may also mean a change of bus route.
 If there are capacity issues on the route then it may take longer to allocate spaces as nominated passengers are entitled to ten working days’ notice to make alternative arrangements.

-Further details of various aspects of school transport provision, including the School Transport Policy, newsletters and advice to and the responsibilities of parents/carers are available in the 'Related Downloads' section of this page.
+Further details of various aspects of school transport provision, including the School Transport Policy, newsletters, advice to and the responsibilities of parents/carers, and frequently asked questions are available in the 'Related Downloads' section of this page.

 If you have any queries or require further information, please contact: